 - Artifact Title: The "Dark" in the title comes from Dark BASIC, the programming language which was used in the first game, but not in the second.

 - Awesome, but Impractical: Dark Halo form's angel mode.
-It makes you almost invencible (even letting the ball fall won't get you killed) and let's you shoot laser beams that will explode most bricks.
+It makes you almost invincible (even letting the ball fall won't get you killed) and let's you shoot laser beams that will explode most bricks.
 But it requires three Kharma Overflows or one life in order to be activated and after it's over, it gives you permanent low Kharma for the rest of the level.

-- Bag of Spilling: Active power ups are lost between levels.
+- Bag of Spilling: Active power-ups are lost between levels.
 Can be avoided to some extent with Safe Bar power up.